VERG Brooklyn Veterinary Team

 Forest McKenzie is a member of the Financial Services Department and Supervisor Team.
 Before joining the team in October 2020, he spent 7 years working in various hotel management roles.
 He feels lucky that Covid closed one chapter and started another, with VERG being at the center of that transition.
 Forest was born and raised in the great state of Ohio and moved to NYC to attend Pace University, where he graduated in 2016 with a BBA in Management.
 He is currently pursuing his Master of Accountancy degree from Baruch College and hopes to be a CPA one day.
 If the free time arises, he loves to watch the back of his eyelids or go out for brunch or a good drink around the city!

-Johanna Espinoza, Technician, Supervisor
+Johanna Espinoza, Hospital Supervisor

 Karen Jones, Supervisor